 What you need to know about problems with media and children/teens

-How children and teens think about and understand problematic or obsessive media use (also known as Internet or media addiction) is important for developing healthy routines and identifying problems now and into the future.
+How children and teens think about and understand problematic media use (also known as Internet or media addiction) is important for developing healthy routines and identifying problems now and into the future.
 This tip sheet will help you understand how media use behaviors can negatively affect health.
 Use this information as a guide to help you choose and monitor media use in ways that are best for your child.

 - While one of the most common symptoms of PIMU is a fixation with screen media, other symptoms include poor personal hygiene, a decrease in school performance, relationship conflicts, and social withdrawal.

 - Children and teens suffering from PIMU may also suffer from other conditions, such as ADHD, social anxiety, depression, or substance use..

 - Watch for warning signs, such as spending time with screens for long periods, lying or hiding about the amount of time spent, or using media to escape from other issues such as anxiety and depression.